A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI Techniques for language models

 \subsection{An Example of Transformer Architecture: Bidirectional Encoder Representations from Transformers (BERT)}

 Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2019} is a transformer-based machine learning technique for NLP pre-training developed by Google.
 The peculiarity of this technique is that applies bidirectional training to language modeling.

-In contrast to directional models that read the text input sequentially (e.g., OpenAI GPT, ELMo), a bidirectional encoder processes the entire sequence of words at once.
+In contrast to directional models that read the text input sequentially (e.g., OpenAI GPT \cite{radford2019}, ELMo \cite{peters2018}), a bidirectional encoder processes the entire sequence of words at once.
 This way of processing words allows BERT to learn to unambiguously contextualize words based on both left and right words, and by repeating this process multiple times (i.e., multi-head), to learn different contexts between different pairs of words.
 Fig. \ref{fig:BERT_overview} describes the BERT Architecture.
-To define the goal of the prediction, BERT makes use of two techniques: Masked Language Modeling (MLM), and Next Sequence Prediction (NSP).
+To define the goal of the prediction, BERT makes use of two techniques: Masked Language Modeling (MLM), inspired by the \textit{Cloze Procedure} \cite{taylor1953}, and Next Sequence Prediction (NSP) \cite{kiros2015}.
 The former consists of substituting approximately the 15\% of the tokens with a mask token and querying the model to predict the values of the masked tokens based on the surrounding words.
 The latter involves training the model by giving pairs of sentences as input to learn to predict whether the second sentence in the pair is the subsequent sentence in the original document.

-Due to the increased attention received by the Transformer models, there exist a number of interfaces for exploring the inner workings of transformer models. \textit{Captum}\footnote{Captum: \url{https://github.com/pytorch/captum}} is a multi modal package for model interpretability built on PyTorch.
-Captum attribution algorithms can be grouped in three main categories; primary, layer and neuron attribution algorithms.
+Due to the increased attention received by the Transformer models, there exist a number of interfaces for exploring the inner workings of transformer models. \textit{Captum}\footnote{Captum: \url{https://github.com/pytorch/captum}} is a multi modal package for model interpretability built on PyTorch. \textit{Captum} attribution algorithms can be grouped in three main categories; primary, layer and neuron attribution algorithms.
 Primary attribution algorithms allow us to attribute output predictions to model inputs.
 Layer attribution algorithms allow us to attribute output predictions to all neurons in the hidden layer.
-Neuron attribution algorithms allow us to attribute an internal, hidden neuron to the input of the model\cite{kokhlikyan2020captum}.
+Neuron attribution algorithms allow us to attribute an internal, hidden neuron to the input of the model \cite{kokhlikyan2020captum}.

-\subsection{Explaining Transformer Models with Transformer Interpret}
+\subsection{Explaining Transformer Models with Transformer Interpret.}